taji/GenAIPromptRepoPublic/_PromptingTemplate.md

 Title: [Insert story title here]

 Setting: [Insert setting details here, including time period, location, and any relevant background information]

 Protagonist: [Insert protagonist's name, age, and occupation, as well as a brief description of their personality and motivations]

 Antagonist: [Insert antagonist's name, age, and occupation, as well as a brief description of their personality and motivations]

 (etc)

+Fill out the template above for a {Genre} story

+Genre = Sci—Fi